TheoKanning/Blink-192/README.md

 # Blinky #
-Blinky is an experimental Raspberry Pi project to use OpenCv and a Waveshare Alphabot to pick up all the small things.
+Blinky is an experimental Raspberry Pi project to use OpenCV and a Waveshare Alphabot to pick up all the small things.

 Blinky is made with the following hardware:
 * Raspberry Pi 3